 Doing this at scale is possible because cybercriminals, in order to simplify cash-out operations, move multiple ransom payments into a single wallet designed to be cashed out.
 We call these wallets accumulation wallets.
 During the course of our study we found out that these wallets are fairly stable and are used to cash out up to a million dollars over the course of a few weeks.

 To identify these accumulation wallets, we made micro-payments to the ransom wallets we had identified in the earlier phase of our study.
 We then followed each payment as it was moved from one wallet to another until it reached an accumulation wallet.

 Accumulation wallets are the key to identifying ransomware payments.
 Once one of these wallets is identified, we look at its transaction ledger to trace back all the payments that ended up in it.
 This tells us how many ransoms were paid to this wallet and when they were paid.
 Armed with this last piece of information, we are able to close the loop and tie back ransom payments and temporal data to a given binary and ransomware family.

-By repeating this procedure over and over we were able to uncover the inner workings of the ransomware economy and identify the kingpins of this underworld.
-The next post in this series will focus on the key insights we garnered about the ransomware ecosystem while analysing the data collected via the methodology described in this blog post.
+By repeating this procedure over and over we were able to uncover the inner workings of the ransomware economy and identify the kingpins) of this underworld.

 Thank you for reading this post till the end!
 If you enjoyed it, please don’t forget to share it on your favorite social network so that your friends and colleagues can enjoy it too and learn about ransomware.

-To get notified when the next post of the series is online, follow me on Twitter, Facebook, Google+.
+To get notified when the next post is online, follow me on Twitter, Facebook, or LinkedIn.
 You can also get the full posts directly in your inbox by subscribing to the mailing list or via RSS.